 Cabinet documents

 Cabinet is the peak decision-making body of the Queensland Government and is responsible for the development and coordination of government policies.
+Cabinet makes critical decisions on topics such as law reform, significant policy initiatives, release of discussion papers, and intergovernmental agreements, as well as important appointments to government boards and committees.

 Search for released Cabinet documents:

 Cabinet is bound by a collective responsibility which means Cabinet decisions are binding on all Ministers as government policy.
 To fulfil their responsibility, Cabinet Ministers must have frank, confidential discussions to resolve issues.
-More information about collective responsibility is available from the Queensland Cabinet Handbook.
+More information about collective responsibility is available from the Queensland Cabinet Handbook

 Cabinet and the Right to Information Act 2009